aasthabhardwaj/ColorGame-DesignPattern/README.md

 # ColorGame-DesignPattern
-created a Colour Game using  Design Pattern - Strategy and Factory
+created a Colour Game using  Design Patterns